Malta's premier claims election win for latest Labor triumph

-VALLETTA, Malta (AP) — Maltese Prime Minister Robert Abela on Sunday was claiming victory in his nation’s parliamentary election hours before official results were expected.
+VALLETTA, Malta (AP) — Maltese Prime Minister Robert Abela on Sunday claimed victory in his nation’s parliamentary election hours ahead of official results.

 “We have a clear indication that the Labour Party will have an absolute majority,” Abela told the Maltese state broadcaster.
 Labour had the lead in all public opinion polls before the balloting.